MP Estate Planning UK

 What to revisit after divorce

-• Change beneficiary nominations on pensions and policies.
+• Change beneficiary nominations on every pension, life insurance policy and death-in-service benefit.

-• Check property titles and sever joint ownership if needed.
+• Check property titles at the Land Registry and sever any joint ownership if this was not dealt with in the financial settlement.

 Scottish jurisdiction notes